Patrizia Tumbarello

 What Do Ship Movements Tell us About International Trade?
 A Big Data Story

-Patrizia Tumbarello is the Chief of the Strategy, Standards, and Review Division—the surveillance division of the Statistics Department (STA), with purview of Article IV and Article VIII issues.
-Her division leads the policy and operational work of the “Data Standards Initiatives” at the IMF (e-GDDS, SDDS, and SDDS plus), within and outside the institution; Review of the Policy Framework "Data Provision to the Fund for Surveillance Purposes" which facilitate the provision and dissemination of data for surveillance by member countries, in collaboration with the Strategy, Policy and Review Department (SPR) and the Legal Department (LEG); and “Third-Party Indicators” policy, with SPR.
-She is responsible for STA Review of Fund's Policy and Country documents.
-She recently led the SDDS mission to Saudi Arabia which became an SDDS subscriber, as a part of the Saudi Vision 2030, ahead of the G20 Presidency, and the e-GDDS mission to Angola.
-Before this job she was for five years the Unit Chief of the Pacific Islands/Small States Unit in APD.
-During her tenure, a transformational organization in APD led the unit to acquire larger responsibilities in coordinating all the work of 12 small states in the Pacific (previously assigned to different divisions), three quarters of which were also low-income countries and fragile states, paving the way for turning the unit into a division.
-She advocated for the macro-criticality of climate change in Fund's work to enhance resilience in small states starting in 2010, organizing high-level conferences with management and senior leaders’ participation, leading analysis, developing training for mission chiefs, co-leading Board papers and proposing in 2016, with Western Hemisphere Department and SPR the introduction of Climate Change Policy Assessments, endorsed by the Board in 2016, and launched in 2017.
-During her tenure as mission chief for the Solomon Islands during 2011-16, she negotiated successfully and completed all Reviews of the ECF and two Standby Arrangements.
-She also conducted three Article IV consultations as a mission chief (two for Solomon Islands and one for Kiribati).
-In that context she also advocated for regional and multilateral solutions to tackle the challenges Solomon Islands, a complex fragile state and more in general the Pacific islands, faced from a financial stability perspective, due to the loss of corresponding banking relationships (CBRs), meeting with the FED and key development partners, working closely with the WB and ADB.
-Her previous assignments included senior desk work on Australia (G20), low-income countries (Moldova, The Gambia), including few Pacific Islands (Kiribati, Papua New Guinea, and Samoa), EMs (Albania, Algeria, Morocco, and Vietnam), accumulating experience on a wide range of countries (program, surveillance, G20, small, fragile, LICs, and EMs).
-She also worked for five years in SPR on trade policy, multilateral surveillance, and DSAs.
-Her research papers have focused on enhancing macroeconomic resilience to climate change, challenges faced by low-income-countries and fragile states in dealing with loss of CBR, on fiscal frameworks, trade integration, corporate, banks’, and households balance sheet’s vulnerabilities, and more recently on big data, on data transparency and governance, and on measuring the impact of digitalization on inequality.
-While in STA, she led the interdepartmental work of the first Strategy on Data and Statistics at the Fund endorsed by the Board in 2018 managing a Fund wide Taskforce of 40 members, also liaising with many external stakeholders.
-She led the team who organized the first data Hackathon at the Fund, which included all Taskforce members, the private sector (Google, Bloomberg, Haver), IFIs, and academia.
-The Data Strategy introduced transformational changes in the data governance at the IMF.
-In addition, the strategy identified six strategy priorities for the Fund, including supporting the use of big data.
+Patrizia Tumbarello is the Mission Chief for Haiti and the Division Chief of the Caribbean III division in the Western Hemisphere Department (WHD).
+She is also WHD coordinator of capacity development (CD), WHD coordinator of the work of Fragile and Conflict-Affected States (FCS) and of PRGT issues.
+Previously she was the Chief of the Strategy, Standards, and Review Division—the surveillance division of the Statistics Department (STA), with purview of Article IV and Article VIII issues, leading the policy and operational work of the “Data Standards Initiatives” at the IMF (e-GDDS, SDDS, and SDDS plus), within and outside the institution; Review of the Policy Framework "Data Provision to the Fund for Surveillance Purposes" which facilitate the provision and dissemination of data for surveillance by member countries, in collaboration with the Strategy, Policy and Review Department (SPR) and the Legal Department (LEG); and “Third-Party Indicators” policy, with SPR.
+While in STA she was also responsible for STA Review of Fund's Policy and Country documents.
+She led the SDDS Plus (virtual) mission to the UK.
+She also led the SDDS mission to Saudi, and the e-GDDS mission to Angola.
+Before joining STA, she was for five years the Unit Chief of the Pacific Islands/Small States Unit in APD.
+During her tenure, a transformational organization in APD led the unit to acquire larger responsibilities in coordinating all the work of 12 small states in the Pacific (previously assigned to different divisions), paving the way for turning the unit into a division.
+She advocated for the macro-criticality of climate change in Fund's work to enhance resilience in small states starting in 2010, organizing high-level conferences with management and senior leaders’ participation, leading analysis, developing training for mission chiefs, co-leading Board papers and proposing in 2016, with WHD and SPR the introduction of Climate Change Policy Assessments, endorsed by the Board in 2016, and launched in 2017.
+During her tenure as mission chief for the Solomon Islands during 2011-16, she negotiated successfully and completed all reviews of the ECF and Standby Arrangements.
+She also conducted three Article IV consultations.
+She also advocated for regional and multilateral solutions to tackle the challenges Solomon Islands, a complex fragile state and more in general the Pacific islands, faced from a financial stability perspective, due to the loss of corresponding banking relationships (CBRs), meeting with the FED and key development partners, working closely with the WB and ADB.
+Her previous assignments included senior desk work on Australia (G20), low-income countries (Moldova, The Gambia), including few Pacific Islands (Kiribati, Papua New Guinea, and Samoa), EMs (Albania, Algeria, Morocco, and Vietnam), accumulating experience on a wide range of countries (surveillance, G20, program, small, fragile, LICs, and EMs).
+She also worked for five years in SPR on trade policy, multilateral surveillance, and DSA framework.
+Her research papers have focused on enhancing macroeconomic resilience to climate change, challenges faced by low-income-countries and fragile states in dealing with loss of CBR, on fiscal frameworks, trade integration, corporate, banks’, and households balance sheet’s vulnerabilities, and more recently on big data, on data transparency and governance, and on measuring the impact of digitalization and the pandemic on inequality.
+While in STA, she led the interdepartmental work of the first Strategy on Data and Statistics at the Fund endorsed by the Board in 2018 managing a Fund wide Taskforce of 40 members, liaising with many external stakeholders and organizing the first data Hackathon at the Fund, which included also Google, Bloomberg, Haver, IFIs, and academia.
+The Data Strategy introduced transformational changes in the data governance, by giving STA primary responsibility for data management at the Fund.

 Email: PTUMBARELLO@imf.org